joao57/ToDo-Application/README.md

 Status:
-    maintained, and is currently in development
+    maintained, and is currently in development.

 Version:
-    v 0.1.0
+    v 0.1.1

 Node Version:
-    14.17.4 and above
+    14.17.4 and above.